FujimaElectronics/fujimaelectronics.github.io/projects/fujima_calculator.md

 # Fujima Calculator
 {: .important }
-> Fujima Calculator is currently under development and is not released for now.
+> Fujima Calculator is currently under development and is not available for now.